tobice/flux-lumines/doc/making-of-lumines.md

 should be on the screen and *where* they should be whereas styles are used for how the entities should actually look like.
 * A useful utility called [`classNames()`](https://www.npmjs.com/package/classnames)
 is used to generate the list of classes that should be applied to the component.
-Originally it was part of the React but it's been moved to a separate package.
+Originally it was part of React but it's been moved to a separate package.

 Another useful component is a component that *moves* other objects around: